redstrate/redstrate.com/content/links.md

 # Outgoing

-If you wish to be added and I missed you, or I made a horrific mistake, please [contact me](/contact).
-Websites without banners to be added later.
+I'm slowing adding to this list, if you wish to be added and I missed you... or if made a horrific mistake, please [contact me](/contact).

+## Artists

 {{< out-link banner="goldgust_net.png" link="https://goldgust.net" label="Gold" >}}

-{{< out-link banner="aks.png" link="https://www.akselmo.dev" label="Aks" >}}

 {{< out-link banner="nina.jpg" link="https://misnina.com" label="Nina" >}}